 Be part of a team building project at the National Marine Aquarium and Plymouth University.

 Design, build and test your own Landing Craft.

-Take a look at the facilities and vessels at a submarine museum and Devonport Royal Dockyard*, one of the largest marine engineering complexes in Europe.
+Take a look at the facilities and vessels at Devonport Royal Dockyard*, one of the largest marine engineering complexes in Europe.

 See where a career in naval architecture could take you and what you could earn.

 Sharpen your team building, communication, time management, planning, and presentation skills.

 Build your CV and make your UCAS application stand out.

 4 day, 3 night full board residential

 Finish time: 12.30pm